movementlabsxyz/movement/docs/movement-node-experimental/l-monninger/open-network/README.md

 1. Does the directory indicated by the `DOT_MOVEMENT_PATH` contain folders for `maptos`, `maptos-storage`, and `suzuka-da-db`?
 2. Does each of these folders have successfully unarchived files?
 There should be no archives in these folders.
 3. Is the host volume mounted correctly?
 Check the `volumes` section of your Docker Compose file.

+### Forceful Writes
+Most other bugs that emerged in early development should be handled by the forceful writes made by `syncador-v2`.
+However, this also means that if your application is not configured to allow for writes from the user running the Suzuka Full Follower servicer, then you will likely encounter errors.